 As a nootropic, Vitamin B9 (Folate) dosage is 400 mcg per day.

 Vitamin B12 (Cobalamin) deficiency is common among Western adults.[xxvi]
 Vitamin B12 plays a key role in the efficient conversion of carbohydrates to glucose – your cell’s source of fuel.
 It also helps your body to convert fatty acids into energy.

-Brain fog and poor memory are two key warning signs your deficient in Vitamin B12.
-Other warning signs include fatigue, lack of energy, muscle weakness, mood swings, depression, dementia and Alzheimer’s.
+Brain fog and poor memory are two key warning signs you’re deficient in Vitamin B12.
+Other warning signs include fatigue, lack of energy, muscle weakness, mood swings, depression, dementia, and Alzheimer’s.

 The older you get the more difficult it is for you to get ANY B12 into your body.
 So the older you get the more likely you’ll need to supplement with Vitamin B12.

 B12 in its natural form is only available through animal food sources including seafood, beef, chicken, pork, milk, and eggs.

 To get an adequate supply of Vitamin B12 as you get older is really only available through supplementation.

 Even though B12 is water-soluble, it doesn’t exit your body as quickly as other water-soluble supplements.
 It’s stored in your liver, kidneys, and other body tissues.
 This means a deficiency may not show up for a number of years.
 But by then it may be too late and irreversible brain damage can potentially result.